Frequently Asked Questions About Monastic Life

 Monasticism is the ancient style of vowed religious life starting back in the fourth century.
-It usually applies to Benedictine women or men who have chosen to live together in community to seek and serve God, have common prayer and Eucharist together, practice silence and lectio divina (prayerful reading of Scripture), share all things in common, engage in a variety of ministries, and follow the Rule of St. Benedict under the direction of a prioress (women's community) or abbot (men's community).
+It usually applies to Benedictine women or men who have chosen to live together in community to seek and serve God, have common prayer and Eucharist together, practice silence and lectio divina (prayerful reading of Scripture), share all things in common, engage in a variety of ministries, and follow the Rule of St. Benedict under the leadership of a prioress (women's community) or abbot (men's community).

 What are the Benedictine values?

-Briefly, Benedictine value center on the love of God reflected in all that we do: our prayer, our welcome of others as Christ, our stewardship of God's gifts, and our commitment to our monastic community.
+Briefly, Benedictine values center on the love of God reflected in all that we do: our prayer, our welcome of others as Christ, our stewardship of God's gifts, and our commitment to our monastic community.
 These values impel us to serve others, in such ministries as education, social work and pastoral care.

 What does it mean to "live as a community?"